HassanAMZ/shahzadaalihassanV2/data/blog/upwork/upwork-cover-letter-for-web-analytics-niche.md

 ```
 Hi, [Name of the client]

-Interesting job post, too often I just see “need help” in these posts, so the details you provided were great.

 I have made a short video for you: [Link of Loom Video]

 Google tag manager requires a data layer object, which is built either directly on the root of the website, or built using a script, depending on the content management system you are using for your websites such as WordPress, Shopify, or custom websites.
 Data is passed based on events to Google Analytics or Facebook Brower pixel from Google tag manager.
 If you are only interested in the browser pixel for Facebook then we do not need to set up the conversion API and google tag manager server containers.